 Want to keep track of a certain group of books but don’t want to make a list?
 Do you think a book will be interesting to a certain group of people?
 Want to note content or throw up a video review?
 Or maybe you thought a book was horrible/excellent but don’t want to write about it.
-You’ve seen how to create comments and lists, which require a little more of your time than you might have at just this minute.
+You’ve seen how to create comments, opens a new window and lists, opens a new window, which require a little more of your time than you might have at just this minute.
 But there are lots of little things you can do in the catalog to alleviate your need to share without putting together a lot of words.

 Tagging is a fun, quick way to organize items in the catalog.
 You can do a personal tag, which only you can see, or tags for anyone at any library that uses our catalog interface to see.
 Your personal tag might be something like “hated it” while a Genre, Tone, or Theme tag could be anything from “romance” (genre) to “dark comedy” (tone), to “Black History Month” (theme).
 There’s even someone working on tagging the 1000 greatest movies of all time.